Woman Running Payroll on Her Computer

 The account registrations needed, steps necessary, and forms required to set up and administer payroll are similar regardless of the business entity type.
 My recent article, What Is Payroll? offers detailed information to help you understand everything that goes into payroll responsibilities.

-4. Decide on a payroll schedule.
-Common schedules include weekly, bi-weekly, semi-monthly, and monthly.
-Some states may require specific frequencies under different circumstances.
+4. Decide on a payroll schedule – Common schedules include weekly, bi-weekly, semi-monthly, and monthly.
+Some states may have different requirements.

 Types of Payroll Deductions